bnb-chain/bnb-chain.github.io/docs/learn/genesis.md

 The nonce is the cryptographically secure mining proof-of-work that proves beyond reasonable doubt that a particular amount of computation has been expended in the determination of this token value.

-In Binance Smart Chain, this value is always set to 0x0.
+In BNB Smart Chain, this value is always set to 0x0.

 * **timestamp**